scipp/scipp/doc/type-erased-prototype.md

   This is a case that is not supported by `xarray` but we have two choices:
   - Do not handle time-of-flight as a dimension.
     This implies that the elements in our data variables would be vectors, basically the current `HistogramData::HistogramY`, etc.
+    This does not feel like a good solution to me?
   - Support variables with non-constant size in a certain dimension, e.g., bin edges and counts that have a different length in the time-of-flight dimension for every point in the spectrum dimension.
     Without having tried, this should be possible without too much trouble (provided that we do not require to *change* the individual lengths) and would only prevent certain operations, such as selecting a time-of-flight slice.
     - Need a (hidden?) index variable that provides the start of data for each new histogram.
       Can we simply use the `Histogram` variable, given that it stores offsets to the underlying data anyway?

-- For more convenient handling of `Dataset`, it could be beneficial to combine value and error into `struct DataPoint { double value; double error; };`.
+- For more convenient handling of `Dataset`, it might be beneficial to combine value and error into `struct DataPoint { double value; double error; };`.
   This avoid difficulties related to handling two separate variables for values and errors, in particular the need to always access two variables at the same time and the need for a mechanism linking a specific value variable to its error variable.
+  There are a couple of non-negligible disadvantages:
-  - Changes the way of interaction with other libraries such as `numpy` and `gsl`.
+  - Changes/complicates the way of interaction with other libraries such as `numpy` and `gsl`.
   - Would make vectorization more difficult.

 - Variables that are used as an axis to index into the `Dataset` should *not* be verified on write.
-  This has been implemented for ensuring unique spectrum numbers as part of `IndexInfo`.
+  This has been implemented for ensuring unique spectrum numbers as part of `IndexInfo`, which was introduced as part of refactoring for supporting scanning instruments and MPI.
-  The result is code that is probably hard to maintain, in particular since it required changes outside `IndexInfo`, in particular `ExperimentInfo`, `MatrixWorkspace`, and `ISpectrum`.
+  The result was code that is probably hard to maintain, in particular since it required changes outside `IndexInfo`, in particular `ExperimentInfo`, `MatrixWorkspace`, and `ISpectrum`.
   - Instead, do verification lazily only when an axis is actually used for accessing the `Dataset`.
   - Results in some overhead (and MPI communication), but does not appear to happen too frequently and should not be an issue for performance.

-- Probably copy-on-write-wrapping each variable makes sense.
-  - Should be handled all internally, i.e., types used as variables do not need to support this on their own.

-- Units could be stored as a flag of a variable?
-  Operations with such variables would operate on these flags.
-  Likewise, if a `Histogram` wrapper as discussed above is provided, it could handle units (see also below).
+- A dimension in the `Dataset` is effectively the same as a unit.
+  For example,
+  - `Dimension::Tof` could be used to imply that the unit is time-of-flight microseconds, converting the unit could be done by changing the dimension label to, e.g., `Dimension::dSpacing`.
+  - As a consequence, any operation that checks matching dimensions of variables will implicitly ensure matching units.

 - To avoid a fair number of complications, variables should ideally not contain any data apart from the individual items.
   If they do, the operations on single items must probably rely on certain assumptions?

-  - Most prominent example: Unit for bin edges and data points.
-    Where do we store it?
+- Mantid currently does not handle units for variables such as Y and E in our current Mantid nomenclature, with a partial exception:
+  Distinguishing between "histogram data" and "distribution data", which is effectively the difference between a dimensionless quantity (counts) and the dimensionful frequency (unit is 1/x-unit).
+  Handling units for Y and E would allow us to:
+  - Get rid of the distinction between histogram data distribution data.
+  - Provide a way to distinguish standard deviations and variances.
+  - Allow more general operations that yield different units.

+  As mentioned above, storing units in the type (using `boost::units`) is not really feasible.
+  We must thus provide a runtime-equivalent at a higher level.
+  The problem of having the unit at a higher level is that it can be ignored.
+  - This is the same issue that `HistogramData::Histogram` attempted but failed to solve:
+    At a high level `Histogram` knows that it stores standard-deviations and the API can return variances if required.
+    However, low level access is sometimes used to square the internal error values, such that there is a mismatch between the actual content and the "guarentee" that `Histogram` gives.
+    Without storing compile-time quantities this is a problem that cannot be solved, so we will have to live with it.

+  There are a couple of options for having units attached to a variable in a `Dataset`:
+  - A variable could be a quantity, basically something like `std::pair<UnitTag, std::vector<double>>`.
+    - Not all variables would need to have a unit, but common ones such as Y and E would.
-  - Can the unit be a separate variable?
+  - The unit tag could be a separate variable:
     - Any operation on `Dataset` that wants to handle units could simply handle it separately?
-    - Still link to unit from `Histogram`?
     - Enforce unit variable to be zero-dimensional?

-  - Is the dimension effectively the same as a unit?
-    - `Dimension::Tof` could be used to imply that the unit is time-of-flight microseconds, converting the unit could be done by changing the dimension label to, e.g., `Dimension::dSpacing`.
-      As a consequence, any operation that checks matching dimensions of variables will implicitly ensure matching units.
-    - How can we assign a unit to the values of the dependent quantities (which do not have a dimension assigned).
-  - Unit as field in *some* variables (not enforced, user could just add a plain vector, but our common ones should have it).
+  `Variable::Histogram` should link to the unit such that operations with histogram are safe.
+  - The unit link would then handle things like preventing adding a time-of-flight histogram to a d-spacing histogram).
-    - Operations with histograms will have only const access to the unit, preventing in-place operation with histograms if the unit changes.
+  - Operations with histograms will have only const access to the unit (since there are many histograms but just one unit in the `Dataset`), preventing in-place operation with histograms if the unit changes.
-      However, there may just be a handful of unit-changing operations (multiplication, unit conversion, converting errors between standard deviations and variances), so maybe this is not an issue?
+    However, there may just be a handful of unit-changing operations (multiplication, unit conversion, converting errors between standard deviations and variances) that would need to be implemented explicitly, so maybe this is not an issue?

-- Do we need to link variables?
+- We probably need to link variables together.
   For example, variables replacing `SpectrumInfo` would need a grouping variable and variables replacing `DetectorInfo`.
-  How can they access it efficiently?
   - Store pointer to other variables?
-    Prevent removing variables if there are any references to it.
+  - Prevent removing variables from `Dataset` if there are any references to it from within the same `Dataset` instance.

 - We should definitely investigate how `Dataset` could support better cache reuse by chaining several operations or algorithms.
   - At runtime or compile-time?
   - Do we need things like expression templates to make this work?
     Does not play nicely with `auto`.
   - Is it worth the effort, given that we may often be limited by I/O?
+  - Probably not too hard to implement for anything that can operate with a wrapper of a fixed signature.

 ## Example